Merevale Hall, a house dating to the Imperial period. It is situated 600m south east of the church at Merevale.

 The remains of Hemlingford Watermill.
 Documentary evidence indicates that it was built in the Medieval period and went out of use during the Imperial period.
 The site lies 150m south east of Hemlingford Bridge.

 The Lunt, a fort that was rebuilt several times throughout the Roman period.
-A section of the defences, the barracks and a granary have been found from the earliest phase of fort during archaeological excavations.
-The Roman fort is situated north of Coventry Road, Baginton.
+During an excavation the remains of the defences, ovens, a gatehouse, granary and barracks were found from the second phase of occupation.
+It is situated north of Coventry Road, Baginton.

 Astley Castle Stables which were built during the Imperial period.
 They are situated at Astley Castle, 100m east of Church Lane.

 Birdingbury Hall, a manor house which was built during the Post Medieval period.
 Minor alterations have been made to the building in subsequent years but it remains largely in its original form.
 It is situated on the north side of Birdingbury.

 The Chetwynd Arms, an inn built in red brick with a tile roof with a stable block to the rear.
 It was built during the Imperial period and is situated on Market Street, Polesworth.

 Dunsmore House, a house with stables that was built during the Imperial period.
 It was at one point used as a girls' school.
 The house is situated in Brinklow.

 The site of a brick-built and timber framed granary dating from the Medieval period.
 It is situated 200m south east of the church at Burmington.

 Honington Hall Stables, a stable range dating to the Post Medieval period, but older than the present house.
 The building is located 400m north west of Honington.

 Moreton Hall, a Post Medieval farmhouse dating to the late 16th or early 17th Century.
 It is now the Warwickshire College of Agriculture.